TitleExecutive Director of Academic Operations

 Ed.D,.
 Columbia University

-Dr. Alehegn’s scholarly research interests focus on social entrepreneurship and health equity using digital health technologies, universal design and accessibility, as well as mobile learning for civic engagement.
+Dr. Alehegn’s scholarly research interests include the use of digital technologies in the field of social entrepreneurship with a focus on diversity, equity, and accessibility, as well as mobile learning for civic engagement.

 Alehegn, T., Keller, R. (2016).
 Mobile apps, universal design and accessibility in schools: creating an inclusive classroom experience.
 In D. Mentor (Ed), Handbook of research on mobile learning in contemporary classrooms (pp.279-298).
 Hershey, PA: IGI Global.